 Scholarships and grants are types of aid that do not have to be repaid.
 They may take the form of Adelphi University scholarships or need-based grants, federal or state grants, or outside scholarships.
 Application deadlines may apply to certain types of aid.

 Adelphi scholarships are renewable each year for students who meet certain performance criteria.
-Adelphi need-based grants are renewable for students who meet the FAFSA filing priority deadline of January 1 each year and who continue to demonstrate financial need.
+Adelphi need based grants are renewable for students who meet the FAFSA filing priority deadline of February 15 each year and who continue to demonstrate financial need.